Souravban/souravban.github.io/projects/project-10.md

 The room is a picture of decay with only a faded number identifying it as room-4.
 The bed you were lying on is stained with what looks like dried blood.
 Could it be your blood?
 No - it is not.
 The only way out of the room aside from the door to the corridor is a window that is boarded shut.
-It looks like it has been like that for decades.
-There is a door going west from here.
+It looks like it has been like that for decades.There is a door going west from here.
 You see a candle on the floor.
 You see a match on the floor.

 pickup candle